Charlotte of Mecklenburg-Strelitz: Death

 Queen Charlotte's funerary hatchment on display at Kew Palace.
 The right is black and the left white because she was survived by her husband, King George III.

-The Queen died in the presence of her eldest son, the Prince Regent, who was holding her hand as she sat in an armchair at the family's country retreat, Dutch House in Surrey (now known as Kew Palace).
-She was buried at St George's Chapel, Windsor Castle.
+Charlotte died on 17 November 1818 at the age of 74 while seated in an armchair at Dutch House in Surrey, now known as Kew Palace.
+Her eldest son, the Prince Regent, was present, holding her hand.
+She was buried in the Royal Vault at St George's Chapel, Windsor Castle on 2 December.
 Her husband died just over a year later.
 She is the longest-serving female consort and second-longest-serving consort in British history (after Prince Philip, Duke of Edinburgh), having served as such from her marriage (on 8 September 1761) to her death (17 November 1818), a total of 57 years and 70 days.

 On the day before her death, the Queen dictated her will to her husband's secretary, Sir Herbert Taylor, appointing him and Lord Arden as her executors; at her death, her personal estate was valued at less than £140,000, with her jewels accounting for the greater portion of her assets.
 In her will, proven at Doctor's Commons on 8 January 1819, the Queen bequeathed her husband the jewels she had received from him, unless he remained in his state of insanity, in which case the jewels were to become an heirloom of the House of Hanover.
 Other jewels, including some given to Charlotte by the Nawab of Arcot, were to be evenly distributed among her surviving daughters.
 The furnishings and fixtures at the royal residence at Frogmore, along with "live and dead stock...on the estates", were bequeathed to her daughter Augusta Sophia along with the Frogmore property, unless its maintenance would prove too expensive for her daughter, in which case it was to revert to the Crown.
 Her daughter Sophia inherited the Royal Lodge.
 Certain personal assets that the Queen had brought from Mecklenburg-Strelitz were to revert to the senior branch of that dynasty, while the remainder of her assets, including her books, linen, art objects and china, were to be evenly divided among her surviving daughters.